Leaning Into Uncertainty

 While the dust from this election is still settling, take this moment to recognize yourself (especially the messy and complicated parts) and all you’ve done to get here.
 Ask yourself, who do I want to be moving forward?
 Together, we’ll work together to disrupt trauma’s cycle and find inspiration in the midst of this unpredictable, chaotic moment.
 Our wish is for you to cultivate calm and confidence while intentionally choosing change.
 This journey invites each of us to embrace our complexities and move forward with purpose, courage and grace.

+Uncertainty = uncomfortable.
+Our society often tells us to avoid uncertainty at all costs.
+But what if we could see it as an opportunity rather than a threat?
 Over the next month, we're going to explore ways to do just that.
 We'll focus on creating some breathing room (literally and figuratively) to process the intense emotions that can bubble up in the aftermath of elections—especially heart-pounding contests like this one.

 Our goal?
 To boost our resilience and widen our window of tolerance for intense emotions.
 We want to move away from knee-jerk reactions and impulsive behaviors.
 Instead, we'll work on finding that sweet spot of calm and balance that fosters clear thinking and decision-making that align with our values.
 Think of it as a 30-day journey to emotional agility.
 Ready to give it a try?
 Here we go!